 Student parking is a privilege for juniors and seniors in good standing and with a valid driver’s license.
-Students can purchase a parking sticker for $80.00 for an academic year.
-This fee is prorated accordingly throughout the school year per quarter ($20.00 per quarter).
 All student vehicles must be by registering registered with the student activities office on the official form.
 Any changes require a new form to be completed in the activities office and a new sticker will be issued at no charge.
 In order to be issued a parking sticker, students must complete the appropriate paperwork in the activities office, and must show proof of a valid driver’s license and a valid car registration.

 Vehicles should be locked after arrival, and no student is permitted in the parking lot during school hours without obtaining a pass from an assistant principal and signing out in the assistant principals’ office.